 Now is the time to sit down and critically evaluate where you stand.
-Where are the financial risks, competitor threats, pre-existing or new business opportunities that the physical closure of stores present for your specific business?
-Taking your business online can help you mitigate your risks as well as allow you to take advantage of new opportunities.
+Where are the financial risks, competitor threats, pre-existing or new business opportunities.
+Taking your business online can help you mitigate risks, such as the closure of physical stores during COVID-19, as well as take advantage of new opportunities.

 - Customers are beginning to see traditional business transitions to online sales and delivery models as the new norm

 - Customers have more free time to discover your product online, especially with the shift to remote work

 - Not having traditional storefronts can give you a chance to re-evaluate the need for physical square footage